-You must pay your tuition fees in full at or before enrolment unless the following applies:
+Enrolment will usually take place in the 8 week period before your course starts, and you must pay your tuition fees in full before you complete the enrolment process; unless the following applies:

-- 1. You are a self-funded student, who has paid a deposit and paid 50% of remaining fee, and have signed up to pay the remainder of your tuition fees in instalments (see Section 4). - 2.
-You have provided evidence that you are receiving a loan from one of the UK Student Finance Authorities (undergraduate or postgraduate). - 3.
-You have provided evidence of sponsorship from an approved sponsor.
+- 1. You are a self-funded student, who has paid a 50% deposit, and are planning to sign up to pay the remainder of your tuition fees in instalments (Section 5.2). - 2.
+You have provided evidence of sponsorship from an approved sponsor (Section 5.3). - 3.
+You have provided evidence that you are receiving an undergraduate or postgraduate loan from one of the UK Student Finance Authorities (Section 5.4 and 5.5).